8an3/mynotesrepo/10516_DevStack_todo.md

 - [ ] need to update snippet editor

 - [ ] ### README.md
+- [ ] terminal engine... currently if there is currently a daev serverv nothing will run... we need to check and see if the current terminal window is busy... if it is creater a new window

 - [ ] ### Need to implement function on / off switches for:
 - [ ] need to implement `ocrmnavigator.vfs.tasks`